-Edun Woos Investors for Mass Housing, Agric Settlement Project As MOFI, Niger Sign MoU
+Edun Woos Investors for Mass Housing, Agric Settlement Project as MOFI, Niger Sign MoU

 “By anchoring farmers in stable communities with access to basic infrastructure, this project will enhance productivity, reduce post-harvest losses, improve security, and encourage youth participation in agriculture.

-The minister noted that as a key institution under the Federal Ministry of Finance, MOFI brings deep expertise in asset optimization, project structuring, and private capital mobilization.
+The minister stated that as a key institution under the Federal Ministry of Finance, MOFI brought deep expertise in asset optimisation, project structuring, and private capital mobilisation.

-According to him, through this collaboration, public land and assets are being transformed into productive economic instruments that deliver tangible value to citizens while reducing fiscal pressure on government, adding that the project adopts an innovative financing model that blends public assets with private investment, ensuring sustainability, transparency and shared risk.
+According to him, through the collaboration, public land and assets are being transformed into productive economic instruments that deliver tangible value to citizens while reducing fiscal pressure on government.

+He added that the project adopted an innovative financing model that blended public assets with private investment, ensuring sustainability, transparency, and shared risk.

-“It allows government to focus on enabling policy and oversight, while leveraging the efficiency and scale of the private sector.
-Beyond its agricultural focus, the project promotes job security by creating stable, long-term employment across agriculture, agro-processing, renewable energy maintenance, logistics and community services.
+Edun stated, “It allows government to focus on enabling policy and oversight, while leveraging the efficiency and scale of the private sector.
+Beyond its agricultural focus, the project promotes job security by creating stable, long-term employment across agriculture, agro-processing, renewable energy maintenance, logistics, and community services.

-“It will support local industries such as cement, steel, agro-processing, logistics and transportation.
+“It will support local industries such as cement, steel, agro-processing, logistics, and transportation.
 It will strengthen rural economies and contribute meaningfully to the state’s internally generated revenue.
-Affordability and inclusiveness are central to this initiative,” Edun said.
+Affordability and inclusiveness are central to this initiative.”

-The settlements, he explained, are not luxury estates, but designed to be functional, cost-effective and aligned with the income realities of farmers and low- to middle-income earners.
+He explained that the settlements were not luxury estates, but designed to be functional, cost-effective, and aligned with the income realities of farmers and low- to middle-income earners.

 “Sustainability also remains a key priority, with integrated renewable energy solutions, including solar-powered homes and community facilities, to ensure reliable electricity, reduce energy costs, and support agro-processing and storage activities.